ABOUT THE PORT FAIRY SLSC

 Although being a smaller Club it has participated at all levels of surf life saving competitions, and events.
 The Club has been successful in most areas of competition at international, Victorian and Australian titles, and of particular note, the Australian First Aid Titles in 1982, 1983 and 1985, and the Victorian Masters competitions.

-Club activities currently include regular beach patrols over the summer season, a "Nipper" programme which involves teaching of surf life saving awareness and safety to children, a Youth Development Squad for younger teenagers, training for surf life saving awards, and participation in Victoria's surf life saving carnivals.
+Club activities currently include regular beach patrols over the summer season, a "Nipper" programme which involves teaching of surf life saving awareness and safety to children, a Training Squad for competitors, training for surf life saving awards, and participation in Victoria's surf life saving carnivals.
 The Club also runs Nipper carnivals in January, and the 1.2 km.
 Moyneyana ocean swim on the first Sunday after New Year's Day.
 As part of the New Year's Day celebration program the Club conducts the Moyne Duck Derby on the Moyne River.

 Welcome to our Club.